ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Disabling Victim Tag

 An attacker might intentionally disable a victim's tag as a form of harassment.
 This could be done with physical access to the tag, using a victim's own device to disable the tag, or with remote access to disable the tag via the crowdsourced network.
 The impact of this attack is medium as it is a nuisance but most likely does not involve a security threat, unless the tag is being used to track a valuable item or child.
 The likelihood is medium, as executing the attack requires access to the victim’s tag, device, or account, which involves a moderate level of access or effort.
 The risk level is therefore medium.
 Physical disablement of a tag cannot be mitigated, but other forms of disablement may be mitigated by notifying users that a change has been made on their account, similar to suspicious login notifications.

-### Multi-Tag Correlation Attack

-By distributing multiple tracking tags across locations frequently visited by a target (home, workplace, etc.), attackers can reconstruct movement patterns over time.
-Traditional tracking prevention measures focus on individual devices, making this method difficult to counter.
-Cross-tag correlation analysis could improve detection of recurring unknown trackers near a user.
-The impact is high, as it enables persistent monitoring.
-The likelihood is medium, since multiple devices are required and execution is moderately complex, involving correlation logic and tracking infrastructure.
-This leads to a medium-risk attack.
-While no effective mitigation exists, coordinated scanning across devices could help detect recurring unknown trackers.

 ### Impersonation Attack (Tag)